psycopg/psycopg2/doc/src/advanced.rst

 arguments: the object string representation as returned by PostgreSQL and the cursor currently being read, and should return a new Python object.
-For example, the following function parses the PostgreSQL :sql:`point` representation into the previously defined :class:`!Point` class:
+For example, the following function parses the PostgreSQL :sql:`point` representation into the previously defined `!Point` class:

     >>> def cast_point(value, cur):
     ...    if value is None: